NEWS

 Yamato Transport supports customers relocating overseas or returning from overseas assignments through its 13 branches nationwide that specialize in international moving.
 Regarding on-site surveys for international moves, while demand for online surveys has increased in the wake of the COVID-19 pandemic, challenges remain, such as reducing the burden on customers of measuring their belongings and ensuring an accurate assessment of the volume of goods and the layout of their homes.

-Through the use of " Scanat " for tasks such as preliminary inspections for Yamato Transport’s international moving services, we will demonstrate how it helps standardize the accuracy of volume measurements, improve service quality through greater transparency, and ensure a stress-free moving experience for our customers.
+Through this initiative, we will demonstrate how utilizing " Scanat " for tasks such as preliminary inspections for Yamato Transport’s international moving services can standardize the accuracy of volume measurements, improve service quality through greater visibility, and ensure a stress-free moving experience for our customers.